subhra2508/docker/readme.md

 ### create a 3 node swarm cluster

-- docker swarm --adevertise-addr <manager-ip> -> to make this node manager / return a manager token to join other node into the network
+- docker swarm init --adevertise-addr <manager-ip> -> to make this node manager / return a manager token to join other node into the network
 - docker swarm join --token SWMTKN-1-3y1i626h6bxrsi751zao7nzn8izo78og20rxlttq12xr8dw4hn-b65mjctl8ytny9ruc2cobk1dm 192.168.0.28:2377
 - docker swarm join-token manager -> inorder to join a worker as a manager